-Improve your technique, clarify your vision and learn how to compose powerful stories that can influence the world around you.
+Strengthen your visual language and learn how to compose powerful stories that can influence the world around you.
 Under the individual guidance of the genius visual storyteller.

 Your photography project is your biography found as metaphor in the subject matter.
 During this workshop we will search out the emotional resonances of your story and put it on the right road.
 We’ll research what makes a photo well seen.
 We will look into how your subject matter determines the treatment and design of the form it is going to be shown in.
 We will gain insight from other art forms and won’t hesitate to include them in your narrative.
 Jason Eskenazi

-This one-to-one workshop is designed for photographers who want to improve or start their experience in documentary photography, photojournalism and visual storytelling.
-During the six days in Istanbul you will cover your chosen subject, combining intensive individual shooting in the city with daily editing and critique sessions with Jason Eskenazi in his home studio.
+This one-to-one workshop is designed for photographers who work on long-term documentary or personal projects and who consider future publication.
+During the six days in Istanbul you will work on your chosen subjects, combining individual shooting in the city with daily editing and critique sessions with Jason Eskenazi in his home studio.